Defensive democracy

-Defensive democracy is a term referring to the collection of laws, delegated legislation, and court rulings which limit certain rights and freedoms in a democratic society in order to protect the existence of the state, its democratic character and institutions, minority rights, et cetera.
-The term describes a major conflict that may emerge in a democratic country between compliance with democratic values, particularly freedom of association and the right to be elected, and between preventing anti-democratic groups and persons from abusing these principles.
+Defensive democracy is a term referring to the collection of laws, delegated legislation, and court rulings which limit certain rights and freedoms in a democratic society in order to protect the existence of the state, its democratic character and institutions, minority rights, or other aspects of the democratic system.
+The term is related to a conflict that may emerge in a democratic country between compliance with democratic values, particularly freedom of association and the right to be elected, and the goal of preventing anti-democratic groups and persons from abusing these principles.

 In certain democratic states there are additional special distinctions, supported by a notable section of the population, which justify the use of defensive democracy.
-However, the question of in what situations the use of defensive democracy is justified without this being considered excessive repression of civil rights is disputed.
+However, there are disputes on the question of which situations justify the use of defensive democracy without this being considered excessive repression of civil rights.

-History

-The raison d'être for defensive democracy arose due to anti-democratic groups and persons which abused democratic principles and norms.
-The clearest example of such an abuse is the Nazi Party's takeover by democratic means of the Weimar Republic in 1933, which caused the complete destruction of German democracy, as exemplified by one of Josef Goebbels's infamous addresses:

-A prior example was the National Fascist Party's takeover of the Kingdom of Italy in the 1920s, which resulted in an imposition of a dictatorship over Italy.

 Methods

 The use of defensive democracy can be expressed via several actions applied to a person or group, such as: